IanHo2019/DID_Handbook/README.md

  * $X_{st}$ are state-level control variables.
  * The treatment group consists of the states adopting unilateral divorce laws, while the control group consists of the remaining states.

-In Stata, `xtdidregress`, `xtreg`, `areg`, or `reghdfe` can be used to run this regression; I prefer `reghdfe` because it works faster and has more flexible options.
-The estimated coefficients from all these commands should be identical (standard errors and R-squared are different due to different algorithms).
+The estimated coefficients from all the following commands should be identical (but standard errors and R-squared are different due to different algorithms).
 ```stata
 xtdidregress (asmrs pcinc asmrh cases) (post), group(stfips) time(year) vce(cluster stfips)
 xtreg asmrs post pcinc asmrh cases i.year, fe vce(cluster stfips)